 - Document, document, document.

-For additional information regarding research related recharge facilities, see 2 CFR 200.468 Specialized Service Facilities and FAQs for Costing of NIH-Funded Core Facilities (NOT-OD-13-053).
+For additional information, see 2 CFR 200.468 Specialized Service Facilities and FAQs for Costing of NIH-Funded Core Facilities (NOT-OD-13-053).

-Internal users paying with funds administered by UM - charged the cost of per service/item based on a documented cost recovery methodology (base fee):
+Internal users paying with funds administered by UM - charge the cost of per service/item based on a documented cost recovery methodology (base fee):

 External users - charge the base fee plus, at a minimum, the F&A OR Rate in order to:

 - ensure that federally funded internal users (grant, contract, cooperative agreement) are not charged more than external users; and

 - be compliant with BOR Policy 1909 prohibiting pricing that unfairly competes with the public market.

 However, in situations where UM facilities would otherwise sit idle, incremental cost recovery may be desirable even if allowable F&A is not fully recovered from external users.
 Many University facilities carry fixed overhead costs that will be incurred regardless of how a facility might be used with an external customer base.
 In these rare situations with external users, units are allowed to partially recover F&A costs when the methodology is sufficiently documented.

 Documentation and justification for rates paid by all users must be reviewed annually by the account owner, adjusted for projected use as necessary, and available upon request.